- For information regarding the Doctorate in Clinical Psychology program, please click here.

 - Statement of Purpose: Provide approximately a 200 word essay outlining goals for graduate study.

 - Transcripts: Official transcripts showing academic degrees and all coursework.
 All transcripts must be sent by the degree granting institution directly to La Verne.
-Students who earned degrees from institutions using a marks grading or testing system should obtain a course-by-course credential evaluation by an approved NACES institution.
+Students who earned degrees from institutions using a marks grading or testing system should obtain a course-by-course credential evaluation by an approved NACES or AICE institution.
 Applicants to Main Campus programs should have the transcripts sent “Attention: Graduate Admissions.”
 Applicants to regional campus programs will be provided with forms that indicate the proper return address.

 - Letters of Recommendation: Two or three letters of recommendation are needed, as specified by the department.
 Upon admission to the University, all letters of recommendation are destroyed and are not a part of the student’s permanent record.